Ministry of Defence (Somaliland)

-The Ministry of Defence of the Republic of Somaliland (MoD) (Wasaaradda Gaashaandhigga Somaliland) (وزارة الدفاع) is a member of the Somaliland cabinet and the head of the Ministry of Defence. responsible for implementing the defence policy set by Government of Somaliland and directs the activity of the Ministry.
-The Defence Minister exercises day-to-day administrative and operational authority over the armed forces.

-The current Minister of Defence is Dr Rooble Abdi Elmi.
+The Ministry of Defence of the Republic of Somaliland (MoD) (Wasaaradda Gaashaandhigga Somaliland; وزارة الدفاع) is a department of the Government of Somaliland responsible for the Somaliland Armed Forces and implementing the defence policy set by Government of Somaliland.
+The Defence Minister is a member of the Somaliland cabinet and the head of the Ministry of Defence.
+In this role, they exercise day-to-day administrative and operational authority over the armed forces.
+The current Minister of Defence is Mohamed Yusuf Ali Ahmed.

 History

 In 1914, the Somaliland Camel Corps was formed in the British Somaliland protectorate and saw service before, during, and after the Italian invasion of the territory during World War II.

 Army

 Personnel

-The sub of Somaliland army İn Somaliland has long operated without a formal rank structure.
+The sub of Somaliland army in Somaliland has long operated without a formal rank structure.
 However, in December 2012, Somaliland defence ministry announced that a chain of command had been developed and would be implemented by January 2013.